Last update: 08.12.2019

 No, it’s not so simple.
 If you’re keen to erase your tweets from existence, it won’t be enough to delete your Twitter account.
 Search engines may still list your old tweets, such as “capital should be equally divided! #hangthebourgeoise,” for months, or even years, after deletion.

 When you delete tweets, the likes of Google keeps them in cached search engine results.
 Until the search engine updates the cache, your old, unprotected tweets will continue to show up on results pages.
 However, when someone clicks the link, they’ll be taken to Twitter’s error page.

-If you want to request that Google removes your tweets as soon as possible, you can do so by sending a link to the tweet to Google’s content removal service.
+If you want to request that Google removes your tweets as soon as possible, you can do so by sending Google’s content removal service a link to the tweet you want removed.
 Learn to control your digital footprint – your future you will be thankful!